Nazeem Hussain: Television

 Hussain has appeared in many Australian and international comedy TV shows and reality TV programs.

-Hussain performed as Calvin Khan - the 'Very Foreign Correspondent' on the Balls of Steel Australia on the Comedy Channel.
-He also starred and co-wrote on the cult-hit show 'Salam Café' on SBS, which received a Logie Award nomination in 2009.
+Hussain performed as Calvin Khan - the 'Very Foreign Correspondent' - on Balls of Steel Australia on the Comedy Channel.
+He also starred and co-wrote on the cult-hit show Salam Cafe on SBS, which received a Logie Award nomination in 2009.

-He is best known for his work as the creator and lead of the popular TV show 'Legally Brown', which aired on SBS Television for two seasons in 2013 and 2014.
-The show gained significant attention for its daring and provocative content, earning critical acclaim from various sources.
-It was nominated in the Most Outstanding Comedy category at the prestigious 2015 Logie Awards.
+He is known for his work as the creator and lead of the popular TV show Legally Brown, which aired on SBS Television for two seasons in 2013 and 2014.
+The show was nominated in the Most Outstanding Comedy category at the 2015 Logie Awards.

-In 2017, Hussain became a household name on season 3 of the Australian version of 'I'm a Celebrity...
-Get Me Out Of Here!'.
+In 2017, Hussain became known to mainstream audiences on season 3 of the Australian version of 'I'm a Celebrity...
+Get Me Out Of Here!.
 He reached the Grand Finale after 46 days spent in the South African jungle.
-His campmates included Dane Swan, Steve Price, Casey Donovan and Natalie Bassingthwaighte.
-Hussain chose InTouch Multicultural Centre Against Domestic Violence as his charity.
+His campmates included Dane Swan, Steve Price, Casey Donovan, and Natalie Bassingthwaighte.

-In October 2018, Hussain's popular TV comedy series titled 'Orange Is The New Brown' aired on Channel 7 at prime time.
+In October 2018, his TV comedy series Orange Is the New Brown aired on Channel 7 at prime time.
 It received rave reviews and viewer numbers.
 Hussain created and starred in the show.
 Other cast members included Claudia Karvan, Tim Minchin, Urzila Carlson, and Kat Stewart.
-Many of the sketches from the series have gone viral, with some clips receiving over 10 million views.
+Many of the sketches from the series went viral, with some clips receiving over 10 million views.

-Hussain was an official correspondent for both seasons of the widely popular Netflix series Bill Nye Saves the World, alongside renowned American scientist and television personality Bill Nye, famously known as 'Bill Nye the Science Guy.'
-Hussain's fellow correspondents included: Karlie Kloss, Derek Muller, Emily Calandrelli and Joanna Hausman.
+Hussain was an official correspondent for both seasons of the Netflix series Bill Nye Saves the World, alongside renowned American scientist and television personality Bill Nye.
+Hussain's fellow correspondents included: Karlie Kloss, Derek Muller, Emily Calandrelli, and Joanna Hausmann.

-Hussain placed third on the Amazon Original comedy series 'Last One Laughing', where Rebel Wilson served as the host, alongside some of Australia's most popular comedians, in a high-stakes competition to make each other laugh while maintaining a straight face.
+Hussain placed third on the Amazon original comedy series Last One Laughing Australia, where Rebel Wilson served as the host, alongside some of Australia's most popular comedians, in a high-stakes competition to make each other laugh while maintaining a straight face.

-In 2024, Hussain was named in the cast for ABC series The Role of a Lifetime.
-In 2025 he appeared as a contestant on Claire Hooper's House Of Games.
+In 2024, he was named in the cast for ABC series The Role of a Lifetime.
+In 2025 he appeared as a contestant on Claire Hooper's House of Games.

+In 2026, he voiced Archie in The Pout-Pout Fish, alongside Nick Offerman, Jordin Sparks, and Amy Sedaris.

+Hussain appeared as a guest on Virginia Trioli's ABC TV show Creative Types in March 2026.
+He appears in the upcoming sitcom Separated at Birth, with Urzila Carlson.

 Other media

-Hussain's first podcast 'Burn Your Passport' won iTunes Best Comedy Podcast in 2016 and is ranked in the top 20 most-listened podcast in Australia.
+Hussain's first podcast, Burn Your Passport, won iTunes Best Comedy Podcast in 2016 and was ranked in the top 20 most-listened-to podcasts in Australia.
 He is also the host of the ABC's Pineapple Project.

-Hussain created and starred in the Audible Original podcast 'Rogue Son,' a personal and humorous exploration of his relationship with his Sri Lankan heritage and the complexities of cultural identity.
+Hussain created and starred in the Audible Original podcast Rogue Son, a personal and humorous exploration of his relationship with his Sri Lankan heritage and the complexities of cultural identity.
 Rogue Son proved to be a major hit, with positive reviews from critics and listeners, ranking high on Audible's most popular podcasts.

-In 2022, Nazeem released his first new children’s book series, Hy-larious Hyena, through Scholastic Australia.
-The second book in the series is soon to be released.
+In 2022, Hussain released his first new children’s book series, Hy-larious Hyena, through Scholastic Australia.